jawaharprasad/node-oozie/README.md

-# A NodeJS Client for Sqoop2 REST API
+# A NodeJS Client for Oozie Webservice API

-<a href="http://sqoop.apache.org/" target="_blank">Apache Sqoop</a> (TM) is a tool designed for efficiently transferring bulk data between Apache Hadoop and structured datastores such as relational databases.

-Sqoop successfully graduated from the Incubator in March of 2012 and is now a Top-Level Apache project: More information

-Latest stable release is 1.4.2.
-Latest cut of Sqoop2 is 1.99.1.
+<a href="http://oozie.apache.org/" target="_blank">Oozie</a> is a workflow scheduler system to manage Apache Hadoop jobs.

 ## Installation
 ```